 The muscle stiffness and ankle clonus can last for months after recovery and significant weight loss is always seen.
-Signs that are significantly associated with increased mortality are:
+Factors associated with increased mortality are:

 Prevention of tetanus

-Tetanus infection does not confer immunity, and immediate vaccination (inactivated tetanus toxoid) is too slow to address a current infection.
+Tetanus infection does not confer immunity; immediate vaccination (inactivated tetanus toxoid) is too slow to address a current infection.
 Antibiotic prophylaxis against tetanus in wound management is not indicated.
 Active infection should be treated appropriately.

-Prevention of neonatal tetanus is possible by the vaccination of pregnant or non-pregnant women, or both, with tetanus toxoid, and the provision of clean delivery services.
+Prevention of neonatal tetanus is possible by the vaccination of pregnant or non-pregnant women, or both, with tetanus toxoid and by the provision of clean delivery services.

 - 'Standard' tetanus/diphtheria/inactivated polio vaccine (Td/IPV) - used for adults and school leavers.

-- Primary course for those aged under 10 years: diphtheria/tetanus/acellular pertussis/inactivated polio vaccine/Haemophilus influenzae type b (DTaP/IPV/Hib).
+- Primary course for those aged under 10 years: diphtheria/tetanus/acellular pertussis/inactivated polio vaccine/Haemophilus influenzae type b/hepatitis B (DTaP/IPV/Hib/HepB).